 Many attempts to give a nice functorial description of Chow varieties have been made and some successful steps towards this goal have been taken.
 For families parameterized by seminormal schemes, Kollár, Suslin and Voevodsky, have given a functorial description [Kol96, SV00].
-In characteristic zero, Barlet [Bar75] has given an analytic description over reduced $\mathbb{C}$ -schemes and Angéniol [Ang80] has given an algebraic description over, not necessarily reduced, $\mathbb{Q}$ -schemes.
+In characteristic zero, Barlet [Bar75] has given an analytic description over reduced \mathbb{C} -schemes and Angéniol [Ang80] has given an algebraic description over, not necessarily reduced, \mathbb{Q} -schemes.
 The situation in characteristic zero is simplified by the fact that for a finite extension $A \hookrightarrow B$ such that the determinant $B \to A$ is defined, the determinant is determined by the trace.

 In this article we will restrict our attention to Chow varieties of zero cycles, that is, families of cycles of relative dimension zero.
-We will construct an algebraic space $\Gamma^d(X/S)$ , parameterizing zero-cycles, which coincides with Angéniol's Chow space in characteristic zero.
+We will construct an algebraic space $\Gamma^d(X/S)$, parameterizing zero cycles, which coincides with Angéniol's Chow space in characteristic zero.
 As with Angéniol's Chow space, the algebraic space $\Gamma^d(X/S)$ is not always reduced but its reduction coincides with the classical Chow variety if we use a sufficiently good projective embedding.
-The relation with the Chow variety will be discussed in a subsequent article [III].
-A good understanding of families of zero-cycles is crucial for the understanding of families of higher-dimensional cycles.
+The relation with the Chow variety will be discussed in a subsequent article [Ryd08c].
+A good understanding of families of zero cycles is crucial for the understanding of families of higher-dimensional cycles.
+In fact, a family of higher-dimensional cycles is defined by giving zero-dimensional families on "smooth projections" [Bar75, Ryd08a].